NCAR/openiotwx/docs/introduction/ideals.md

 indigenous peoples and is recognised in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 It allows them to give or withhold consent to a project that may affect them or their territories.
-This is another core ideal of the Open IoTwx community and should also be reviewed. (for more see [https://www.fao.org/indigenous-peoples/our-pillars/fpic/en/](https://www.fao.org/indigenous-peoples/our-pillars/fpic/en/))
+This is another core ideal of the openIoTwx community and should also be reviewed. (for more see [https://www.fao.org/indigenous-peoples/our-pillars/fpic/en/](https://www.fao.org/indigenous-peoples/our-pillars/fpic/en/))